magnusgp/FakeNewsDetection/reports/README.md

 > Answer:
 >

-Debugging method was dependent on group member.
-Some just used VS code's python debugger while others used pycharms debugger.
-(NEED MORE)
+Debugging method was dependent on group members.
+Some just used VS code's python debugger while others used Pycharms debugger.
+Debugging in both VS code and Pycharm was done to fully understand the current value of both models and data - in the process of loading data, the VS code debugger helped us understand both the shape, value and type of the data, which was a huge helped when trying to rework and split the data into training and testing sets.
+Furthermore, we started with a csv-file and ended with a serialized pytorch model (dataset.pt), which needed a lot of debugging and reworking.

 ## Working in the cloud